Canon Elan IIe, tripod

 Seem like a petty thing to be frustrated over?
 Perhaps it is, but to a nature photographer, photo sequences of natural behavior are a prize that can be hard to get.
 Most people don't even know that crabs molt out of their old shells, and I personally have never seen any photos of this, anywhere.
 Could have been a real addition to the stock.
 So I guess I'll just have to keep watching...

-By the way, my little friend here is just a little larger than your thumbnail -- the entire shell in the photo is about 5 cm.
+By the way, my little friend here was just a little larger than your thumbnail – the entire conch shell that forms its shelter is about 5 cm.
 And if you've already seen the page about the Triffids, you'll notice there are at least three visible in this photo (corner of the shell at lower left, top of the shell, and in the background at upper right).
 They're all over the place.